ARA

 Overview

-The Askaryan Radio Array (ARA) is a radio detector array, currently under development at the South Pole, designed for the detection of ultra-high-energy cosmic neutrinos using the emission of radio waves produced by their interaction with Antarctic ice.
+The Askaryan Radio Array (ARA) is a radio detector array operating at the South Pole, designed for the detection of ultra-high-energy cosmic neutrinos using the emission of radio pulses produced by interactions in the Antarctic ice.
+This instrument is an R&D device geared toward an IceCube-Gen2 radio detector.
 The goal is to detect the cosmogenic neutrino flux at energies above 1017 eV.
-Plans are underway for further construction at the South Pole during the 2017-18 season.

 Research Topics